 Other examples of our choices as a responsible tourism business and global citizens include:

 - Committing to contributing a minimum of 1% of annual gross revenues (not net revenues or profit) to environmental conservation and stewardship activities through non-profit organizations.
 We exceed this through financial and volunteer contributions.
-This is tracked through 1% for the Planet.
+This is tracked through 1% For the Planet.
+This has been directed to the Georgia Strait Alliance, Cumberland Community Forest Society, Watershed Sentinel, Wilderness Tourism Association of BC, Comox Valley Project Watershed (supported through the Comox Valley Community Foundation), Coast Mountain Academy (experiential education programs), and sponsoring the "Sustainability Award" for the Comox Valley Chamber of Commerce Annual Community Awards.

 - With local First Nations ownership and a history of supporting community-based planning, we are committed to local capacity building, education, and training collaboration with the Ka:'yu:'k't'h' & Che:k:tles7et'h' (Kyuquot & Checleset) First Nations people and the Kyuquot community, including apprenticeship training and student employment opportunities.